 A closed catheter drainage system is an aseptic system in which the path from the tip of the catheter inserted into the bladder, to the bag which catches urine, is closed and should not be disconnected.
 This structure is designed to eliminate inoculation of the urinary tract with bacteria via the catheter drainage tubing and from the collection bag.
 The term ‘closed drainage’ is, however, not entirely accurate as there are often numerous portals of

-This site provides in-depth information on the indwelling foley catheter from the indication through the complications and prevention strategies.
+This resource center provides in-depth information on the indwelling Foley catheter from the indication through the complications and prevention strategies.
 It also has resources that offer tools and on-demand education webinars on appropriate use of the catheters to understanding CAUTI.

 Written by: Diane K. Newman, DNP, Continence Nurse Specialist

 1. Hunter KF, Bharmal A, Moore KN.
 Long-term bladder drainage: Suprapubic catheter versus other methods: a scoping review.
 Neurourol Urodyn.
 2013 Sep;32(7):944-51. doi: 10.1002/nau.22356

 2. Newman DK, Cumbee RP, Rovner ES.
 Indwelling (transurethral and suprapubic) catheters.
 In: Newman DK, Rovner ES, Wein AJ, editors.
 Clinical Application of Urologic Catheters and Products.
 Switzerland: Springer International Publishing; 2018, 47-77.